 (ii) Use food benefits on your EBT card for any purpose other than to buy food for eligible household members.

 (iii) Exchange your food benefits for anything of value (trafficking).
-Examples of illegal trafficking include exchanging food benefits for cash, drugs, weapons or anything other than food from an authorized retailer.
+Examples of illegal trafficking include exchanging food benefits or attempting to exchange food benefits for cash, drugs, weapons or anything other than food from an authorized retailer.

-(iv) Sell, attempt to sell, exchange, or donate your EBT card or any benefits to any person or entity.
+(iv) Sell, attempt to sell, exchange, or donate your EBT card, EBT card number, personal identification numbers (PINs), or any benefits to any person or entity.